Darevskia

-Darevskia is a genus of wall lizards of the family Lacertidae.
+Darevskia is a genus of lizards of the family Lacertidae known colloquially as rock lizards or meadow lizards.
 Member species are native to the Caucasus, Iran and Turkey, living in forest and grassy habitats with numerous rock outcrops.
 Among rock lizards, seven parthenogenetic species are known.

 Description

 Darevskia species are small lizards with a head and body length of 50–85 mm, and with a tail length about two times longer.
 The body is usually flattened, the head is pointed in shape and in most species flattened in a vertical plane, which allows lizards to hide in narrow crevices between stones and rocks.
 Rock lizards have relatively long legs with special calluses on the inner surfaces of the paws and sharp claws, thanks to which they quickly move along the vertical rough surfaces of rocks and stones.

 The color of rock lizards varies from different tones of green to sand.
 Females are usually colored paler than males.
 On the dorsal side of the body, rock lizards have an occipital stripe composed of a set of black or brown spots and a wide line of the lizard's main color, and dark patterns on the sides of the body.
 In some species, blue or violet spots with white circles in the center and / or monotonous blue-violet spots at the junction of the abdominal scutes with trunk scales are located on the anterior third of the body.
 Most types of rock lizards are characterized by a diverse color of the abdominal side of the body, ranging from various shades of pink, red and orange to yellow and green.